techkratos/spookystories/README.md

 1. Node.js with discord.js for the Discord bot
 2. Cockroach DB for storing all the stories and votes
 3. Google Cloud Platform
     - Computer Engine for the Database
     - Cloud Build
     - Container Registry
     - Cloud Run

 ## Challenges we ran into
-- Working with Cloud Run, Build and App Engine
+- Working with Cloud Run, Build and App Engine.
+Even though the Build and Run pipeline was perfect, It always failed on the final step.
+Unfortunately we had to deploy the container image to Compute Engine directly due to time constraints.
 - Deploying and starting with Cockroach DB

 ## Accomplishments that we're proud of
 It works!
+We never thought that even after starting almost a day late, we would have a working product at the end.

 ## What we learned
 Cockroach DB is pretty cool and CI/CD using GCP is very useful!
+We loved exploring all the different GCP products.
+Avinash learnt NLP for the first time and Srujan brushed up on his SQL and node.js skills.

 ## What's next for Spooky Stories
-Add more stories, reddit integration, maybe even voice access?
+Add more stories, reddit integration, maybe even voice to read them out?